 Jacqueline is survived by her husband, Thomas; her children, Holly (Alec) Schueneman, Andrew (Nekea) Mott, and Adam Mott; her grandchildren, Levi and Nolan Schueneman, Morgan, Aubrey, and Elayna Mott (Andrew and Nekea), and Brooklyn and Connor Mott (Adam and Erin); her sisters, Judy (Ronald) Ripke, and Nancy (James) Gullberg.

 She was preceded in death by her parents and her daughter-in-law, Erin (Carr) Mott.

 Jackie happily and gracefully shared a birthday with Jesus, and now they will joyfully celebrate together.

 A formal gathering to celebrate Jackie’s beautiful life will take place at a later date (due to COVID-19) and will be updated on her CaringBridge page (caringbridge.org/visit/jackiemott).
 In lieu of flowers, donations may be made in her memory to The Pancreatic Cancer Action Network (pancan.org).
 Warren Funeral Home and Cemetery is assisting the family.

 Warren Funeral Home is assisting the family.

-To plant a tree in memory of Jacqueline Mott, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Jacqueline Mott, please visit our tribute store.